TrifectaRose/MathGame/README.md

 Hello!
 This is Syamsul Hilmi aka Triff and I made a math game where you have to choose two numbers that equals to the the answer above.
 This program is mostly made from my lecturer's tutoral (please check his video out!): https://www.youtube.com/watch?v=JSbocNW7EXE.
 (Video is in Indonesian language.)

-There are one slight difference, there are actually two answers instead of one answer.
+There is one slight difference, there are actually two answers instead of one answer.

 # How it works